wafohima/EdgeRefNet/README.md

-# EdgeRefNet_pytorch
+# EdgeRefNet

-# EdgeRefNet: Edge-Guided Enhancement and Refinement Network for Building Change Detection of Remote Sensing Images
+# EdgeRefNet: EdgeRefNet: An Edge-Guided Refinement Network for Building Change Detection in Remote Sensing Images
 Here, we provide the PyTorch implementation of the paper: EdgeRefNet: Edge-Guided Enhancement and Refinement Network for Building Change Detection of Remote Sensing Images
 For more information, please see our paper.